Mtsakir/Webtch/README.md

-Hello everyone :) This is a classic web path scanning tool .Those who use the tool, please specify the problems they encounter while using it.
+Hello everyone :) This is a classic web path scanning tool.
+Those who use the tool, please specify and mention the issues they encounter while using it.
 I will try to fix these errors in future versions and make it smoother.

 ----HOW TO USE-----
 python3 webtchh.py -u website -w wordlist
     Tips: